How To Reduce Costs of Landscape Maintenance: Meeting the Needs of Limited Budgets

 Reducing the cost of landscape maintenance to meet the needs of limited budgets and cost reductions.

-In times of financial insecurity, often landscape maintenance is one of the first areas to tighten the strings and reduce one’s budget.
-When working with our clients, residential or commercial, it is important for our industry to know how to handle reductions in landscape maintenance costs.
+In times of financial insecurity, landscape maintenance is often one of the first areas to tighten the strings and reduce one’s budget.
+When working with our clients, whether residential or commercial, it is important for our industry to know how to handle reductions in landscape maintenance costs.
 Lucky for us, maintenance of a property is often not an all or nothing situation.
 It can be difficult to advise a client where money can be saved knowing we want to do what’s best for the entire landscape.
 There are many things to consider when reducing an annual Plant Health Care proposal.
-We must consider weather or not the treatment is preventative or therapeutic, is this an aesthetic issue or something more detrimental?
+We must consider several questions, such as: is the treatment preventative or therapeutic?
+Is this an aesthetic issue or something more detrimental?
 The more variables we can consider, the easier it will be to meet our client’s budget and feel good about the choices made.

 Many pests such as caterpillars emerge in the spring as new growth begins to emerge.
-Spring defoliators are far more hazardous to a tree’s health than late season defoliators, therefore they are a priority to control.
+Spring defoliators are far more hazardous to a tree’s health than late season defoliators, and therefore are a priority to control.
 Unfortunately, we cannot spray all our client’s trees on the same day.
-It may take weeks to get through our customer list, especially in bad years such as gypsy moth population explosions.
+It may take weeks to get through our customer list, especially in bad years, such as when there’s a spongy moth population explosions.
 Using our injectable products, the spring damage can be greatly reduced with a fall application of the previous year.
 This is beneficial by spreading our work load out and allowing room to take on new clients in the spring.

 Preventative plant health care is often seen as a good place to reduce the budget, we are putting money into a problem that doesn’t even exist.
 However, preventative plant health care is often far cheaper than therapeutic care.
 When we can make minor adjustments far in advance of an issue taking place it takes very little input.
 Typically, when a tree or shrub falls to an affliction such as verticillium wilt, borers, phytophthora, armillaria root rot, or a host of other issues, it is due to an existing level of stress on the plant.
 Existing stress on a plant is an inciting factor into the spiral of death.
 Inciting factors are things such as compacted soil, drought, poor soil composition, or the urban environment in general.
 These are the things that we can focus on with a limited budget and see great long-term results.
 When we only treat for the secondary issue that is directly in front of us, we are doomed to get stuck in a repetitive circle of costly treatments that can easily exhaust our client’s budget.
 The most economically viable plan is to treat the issue but then start treating the inciting factor.